Russia tops medals table as Games end amid doping scandals

 RUSSIA PROVES CRITICS WRONG-BACH

+"We saw excellent Games and what counts most is the opinions of the athletes and they were enormously satisfied," he said.

-The Olympics had more than 2,800 athletes from 88 countries - both records - and featured 12 new events to attract younger fans and more broadcasters than ever before.
+The Games had more than 2,800 athletes from 88 countries - both records - and featured 12 new events to attract younger fans and more broadcasters than ever before.

 However, the Games have also seen six doping cases, five more than at the 2010 Vancouver Olympics.